NethServer/docs/administrator-manual/en/backup.rst

 ^^^^^^

 :index:`Restic` implements a snapshot-based and always-encrypted backup.
-It implements deduplication and can perform backup on cloud services.
+It has support for deduplication and can perform backup on cloud services.
-Since Restic requires only one full backup, all next runs will be much more quicker;
-it is very fast and could be schedule multiple times a day.
+Since Restic requires only one full backup, all runs after the first should be fast and could be scheduled multiple times a day.

 Supported storage backends: